thred/wolfgangsee-pegel/doc/tutorial.md

 Execute `git init` in the root directory of you project.

-Add all files using `git add --all` and commit them with `git commit`.
+Add all files using `git add --all` and commit them with `git commit -m "Initial commit"`.

 Create a new project on [Github's new project page](https://github.com/new) (no license, no readme) and copy the URL in the Quick setup section.

-Execute `git remote add origin <repository-URL>` with the repository URL and push your changes with `git push origin master`.
-To simplify things set the default upstream using `git push --set-upstream origin master`
+Execute `git remote add origin <repository-URL>` with the repository URL and push your changes with `git push --set-upstream origin master`.

-## Prepare Typescript
+## Prepare TypeScript

-Install typescript by executing `npm install -g typescript` as root/admin.
+Install typescript by executing `npm install --global typescript` as root/admin.

-Create a `ts` directory and the `ts/index.js` file with some sample content:
+Create a `src` directory and the `src/index.js` file with some sample content:

     console.log("Sample Content!");

-Compile the typescript code with `tsc --outDir js ts/*.ts` in the root directory of your project.
+**Test it:** Compile the typescript code with `tsc --outDir . src/*.ts` in the root directory of your project.

-Add Typescript to the prequisits of the development section in the readme:
+**Document it:** Add TypeScript to the prequisits of the development section in the readme:

-    * Install [Typescript](http://www.typescriptlang.org/) using `npm install -g typescript` (as root/admin).
+    * Install [TypeScript](http://www.typescriptlang.org/) using `npm install --global typescript` (as root/admin).